AdaCore/spark2014/lrm/source/packages.rst

 External state is a state abstraction or variable representing something external to a program.
-For instance, an input or output device, or a communication channel to another subsystem, for example another |SPARK| program.
+For instance, an input or output device, or a communication channel to another subsystem such as another |SPARK| program.

-An external state may be a *volatile state* in the sense that an assignment to a volatile state is not ineffective even if it's value is not read by the program [The assignment could be to an external device and has no logical effect on the program].
+An external state may be *volatile state* in the sense that an assignment to a volatile state is not ineffective even if it's value is not read by the program [The assignment could be to an external device and has no logical effect on the program].
 Similarly, a read of a volatile state may not be ineffective;
 it may have a side-effect.
-[The values obtained from two successive reads without an intervening update of a volatile state may not be equal.]
+The values obtained from two successive reads without an intervening update of a volatile state may not be equal.

-An external state abstraction is considered to be a volatile state unless it is explicitly designated as non-volatile.
-An external state which is a variable is a volatile state if it is an Ada volatile object (as described in the Ada RM Annex C.6).
-In |SPARK| an Ada volatile object must be an an entire variable.
+An external state abstraction is considered to be volatile state unless it is explicitly specified as non-volatile.
+An external state which is a variable is volatile state if it is an Ada volatile object (as described in the Ada RM Annex C.6).
+In |SPARK| individual components of an object cannot be specified as volatile.

-In |SPARK| an external state which is a variable designated as volatile using Ada aspects or pragmas is designated as input only or an output only not both.
+In |SPARK| an external state which is a variable specified as volatile using Ada aspects or pragmas is specified as input only or an output only not both.
+[This restriction may be relaxed at some point in the future.]
 The variable is the means of communication with some external input or output.

-A volatile state that is a state abstraction may be designated as input only or output only or may be left undesignated in terms of whether it is an input or output.
+A state abstraction that is volatile state may be specified as input only or output only or may be left unspecified in terms of whether it is an input or output.
 [The lack of an input only or output only designator indicates that the state abstraction may represent a hidden state that may have non-volatile and, or, both input only and output only states.
 Such a state abstraction may be representing some complex external communication channel.]

-An external state that is designated as non-volatile is assumed to be both an input and an output and may not be designated as an input or output only.
+An external state that is specified as non-volatile is assumed to be both an input and an output and may not be specified as an input or output only.

-It follows that a external state that is designated as input only or output only is a volatile state.
+It follows that a external state that is specified as input only or output only is volatile state.
+[If it is Input_Only then some external writer needs to be updating the value of the variable.
+Similarly, if it is Output_Only it is expected that there are external readers to be consuming the output values.
+Either of these require external agents of some kind, which implies volatility.]

-|SPARK| aspects are defined for designating a variable or type declaration as
+|SPARK| aspects are defined for specifying a variable as an external input only
-external and input only or an output only (see :ref:`external_aspects`) and a state abstraction may be designated as external and, either input only or output only, or non-volatile when it is declared by an Abstract_State aspect (see :ref:`abstract-state-aspect`).
+or an external output only (see :ref:`external_aspects`) and a state abstraction may be specified as external and, either input only or output only, or non-volatile when it is declared by an Abstract_State aspect (see :ref:`abstract-state-aspect`).

 .. centered:: **Static Semantics**

 #.
-A variable or state abstraction may be designated as an external state.
+An external state abstraction may be specified as being non-volatile
-   This indicates that it has some form of interaction with a device or subsystem external to the program.
+   state; without this designation it is volatile state.

 #.
-An external state abstraction may be designated as being a non-volatile
-   state; without this designation it is a volatile state.

-#.
-A variable is designated as volatile state using the aspects (or pragmas)
+A variable is specified as volatile state using the aspects (or pragmas)
    defined in the Ada RM Annex C6  (or J15).
-A variable which is not designated as volatile is non-volatile state.
+A variable which is not specified as volatile is non-volatile state.

 #.
 A state abstraction denoted as an external non-volatile state cannot be
-   designated as an input only or output only state.
-All external states that are designated as input only or output only are volatile states.
+   specified as an input only or output only state.
+All external states that are specified as input only or output only are volatile states.

 #.
-The read or update of a volatile state is considered to be both a read and an
+The read or update of volatile state is considered to be both a read and an
    update of the state.
-A read of a volatile state is preceded by an implicit update of the state and an update of a volatile state is followed by an implicit read of the state.
-[Thus, a read of a volatile state always has a side effect and an update of a volatile state is never ineffective.]
+A read of volatile state is preceded by an implicit update of the state and an update of volatile state is followed by an implicit read of the state.
+[Thus, a read of volatile state always has a side effect and an update of volatile state is never ineffective.]

 #.
 It follows from the semantics of reading and updating of volatile state that
-   such a state does not require initialization for static analysis purposes [Indeed, it is not possible to initialize an external input only variable because the SPARK rules forbid it to be updated explicitly] and so volatile states are not the subject of an initialization item in an Initializes aspect
+   such state does not require initialization for static analysis purposes [Indeed, it is not possible to initialize an external input only variable because the SPARK rules forbid it to be updated explicitly] and so volatile states are not the subject of an initialization item in an Initializes aspect